pawelpaszki/youtube_background_android/README.md

 In order to use this code, you are required to clone this repo and open it in Android Studio.

-The main goal of this application is to be able to listen to youtube media in the background
+The main goal of this application is to be able to listen to youtube media in the background and watch videos in foreground, once downloaded

 ## Please note that Google Play prevents from playing YouTube videos in the background, therefore applications like this are not permitted to be pushed to Play Store